 It’s important to be clear about your expectations for when your student is at home.

 How will they help around the house?
 Cook, clean, drive siblings?

 Another key to communicate with your student is the example and impact they have on younger siblings while they’re home.
 Remind them to be a good big brother or sister.

 Encourage Them To Find Constructive Things To Do.

 Those first few days may be filled with lots of R & R for your student, which is normal.
 They need to recover from the stress they experienced at school.
 However, only sleeping, hanging out, or gaming the entire break is not an option.
-Many businesses are looking for workers during the holiday season.
-Finding places where they can volunteer during the holiday season can benefit a great organization and your student, too.
+Many businesses are looking for workers, and finding places where they can volunteer can benefit a great organization and your student, too.

-By creating a plan, you decrease the likelihood of misunderstanding, disappointment, and miscommunication.
+Creating a plan decreases the likelihood of misunderstanding, disappointment, and miscommunication.
 It allows everyone in the family to enjoy the extended break you have with your college student at home.
 Time isn’t a commodity simply to be spent; it is to be invested.

 ★ Do you have a tip to make the transition from college to home easier for the whole family?
 Leave it in the comments below!